 |Copies of version 2 are documented both with and without a signature and seal combination.
 All known copies version 4 have the combination.

 This design is one of several in a small series of garden flowers which Hodo created for Takemura.
 This series was in direct imitation of Maria Gabo's Western Flowers Series

 , and this particular design has a direct counterpart in that series which was used as a model for the Hodo design (see below).

 Because there are almost certainly additional designs which remain to be documented, this series has not yet been assigned sequence numbers.
-For now the design is arbitrarily labeled with an alphabetic character since there is no publication date included in the margin.
+For now the design is arbitrarily labeled with an alphabetic character since there is no publication date available.

 Hollyhock, Alcea (Althaea) rosea

 , lit. 'erect mallow', is a familiar garden plant in Japan and around the world.

 Hollyhock was first imported into Japan from China hundreds of years ago, and the plant became important in Japanese cultural life.